mhmirza/DataViz/README.md

 This portfolio captures the work I completed for a course, [Telling Stories with Data](https://api.heinz.cmu.edu/courses_api/course_detail/94-870/), at Carnegie Mellon University in Fall 2021.
 It includes data visualization critique, in-class exercises, data visualization workshop and the final project.
 Links for each of these components have been provided below.
 To view my GitHub repository, please click [here](https://github.com/mhmirza/portfolio).

-# About me

-Hi, I am Manzoor!
-I am 27 years old, but I might look much older to you if we ever get to meet.
-I am a graduate student at Carnegie Mellon University pursuing Master's in Public Policy and Management: Data Analytics.
-Prior to joining graduate school, I was working with GlaxoSmithKline in their Customer Insights division, based out of Pakistan.

 # What I hope to learn?

 From the course, Telling Stories with Data, I wish to learn how to leverage good design practices and visualization techniques to present data in a compelling manner.
 Since narrative is the heart of any presentation, I wish to gain an understanding of how these methods and mediums can be used to form a persuasive, data-driven story.
 By the end of this course, I hope to develop skills which could allow me to identify an impactful visualization and constructively critique/ redesign a weak visualization by decomposing its elements.